 This is an annual award and up to three designs may be recognized in a single year.
 Eligible candidates for this award must be SSCS members in good standing.
 Self-nominations are permitted.

 Each design will receive a $10,000 cash prize and up to $5,000 for the designer to travel to attend ISSCC in the year of the award presentation.
 If more than one individual is responsible for the design, the cash prize will be split evenly among the designers.

 There will be an open call for nominations via the communication channels of the Solid-State Circuits Society.
 Nominations must be received in the year prior to the year the award is presented.
-The deadline for submissions will be October 15th.
-Winner(s) will be notified by December 1st prior to the year the award is presented.
+The awards period for 2023 has now been closed, check back in Fall 2024 for new opportunities.

 This award will be presented at ISSCC.

 A platform called OpenWater is required to upload nomination packages.
 For detailed instructions on how to use the OpenWater platform, CLICK HERE.

 The following materials must be uploaded as part of the nomination package: